-Regarding the limits of the Arctic Council as a governing body, the council states that it "does not and cannot implement or enforce its guidelines, assessments or recommendations.
-That responsibility belongs to each individual Arctic State."
-In addition, as mentioned earlier, the council states that "the Arctic Council's mandate, as articulated in the [1996] Ottawa Declaration [establishing the Council], explicitly excludes military security."47
+Regarding the limits of the Arctic Council as a governing body, the council states that

+The Arctic Council is a forum; it has no programming budget.
+All projects or initiatives are sponsored by one or more Arctic States.
+Some projects also receive support from other entities.
+The Arctic Council does not and cannot implement or enforce its guidelines, assessments or recommendations.
+That responsibility belongs to each individual Arctic State.
+The Arctic Council's mandate, as articulated in the Ottawa Declaration, explicitly excludes military security.55

 The Arctic and the U.N.
-Convention on Law of the Sea (UNCLOS)48
+Convention on Law of the Sea (UNCLOS)56